mlainez/p4-roadbook/roadbook.md

 Each team member is given a card deck.
 On each card there are numbers following the fibonacci suite.
 Using this suite reflects the growing difficulty to precisely compare two stories the bigger they are.
 But some decks also have powers of 2, t-shirt sizes and event animals.
 Not using numbers help developers detach themselves from only thinking about a number of "hours" or "man days" as there is a strong tendency to see the numbers in the planning poker cards as such.
 The numbers represent "story points", an abstract construct combining several dimensions:

-* The cmoplexity or technical knowledge needed to build that story
+* The complexity or technical knowledge needed to build that story
 * The risks associated to building this story (can it break the system? loose money if buggy? ...)
 * The personal perception of the amount of work to build that story